Jeff-Lewis/reservation-ui/README.md

 ### What is this?

-An example of a serverless RESTful and GraphQL API UI client.
+An example of a client UI to accompany the [Serverless Service](https://github.com/abeagley/reservation-serverless).

 ---